alexeilebedev/sumaker/README.md

 ./missingnum 10
 ~~~

-This again generate a postscript page which you can print.
+to generate a postscript page which you can print.
-The game is simply to find one missing number.
-A simple strategy might be to linearly
+The object of the game is simply to find one missing number.
-scan the board for each number, starting at 1 (hint: better one exist).
+One strategy might be to linearly scan the board for each number,
+starting at 1 (hint: better one exist).